 Symptoms of Dog Tooth Infection

 Dogs instinctually try to hide their pain because animals that show weakness in nature can become victims to other predators.
-However, there are signs that the dog will not be able to hide as the abscessed tooth is very painful.
+However, there are signs that a canine companion will not be able to hide as the abscessed tooth is very painful.
 The first is oral discomfort, which is still hard to pinpoint as showing weakness is not in their nature.

 The second is drooling.
 Because of the pain and difficulties that come with tooth infection, your pup may start drooling though that is more common for cats than dogs.
 Bad breath can also be a potential symptom as tooth decay tends to cause halitosis .
 That is the most usual complaint from dog owners.
 Even though your dog is opposed to showing pain, though, they will most likely not want to eat.